 Crossing IH-35 is necessary for all travelers to reach Downtown and other parts of west San Marcos.
 A bike and pedestrian path is currently under construction next to the San Marcos River and will provide a connection under IH-35.
 A connection to the adjacent neighborhood to the south occurs via Cape Road, which does not have sidewalks or bicycle facilities.
 River Road and IH-35 Frontage Road connect Blanco Gardens to neighborhoods north of the plan area.
-These neighborhoods are easier to reach without a car because of good sidewalk coverage and few barriers.
 The CARTS #4 bus also connects Blanco Gardens directly to the neighborhoods north of the plan area.